annethye/learn-git/recipe_book.md

 ### 2. Edit files, add and commit changes
 Inside veggie-favorites make a change to chili.txt and squash-lasagna.txt in the code editor.

-More chili powder should be added to two recipes, so the following line was added to chili.txt and squash-lasagna.txt
+More chili powder should be added to the two recipes, so the following line was added to chili.txt and squash-lasagna.txt and the file was saved.
 ```
 2 tbsp chili powder
 ```
-and the file was saved.

 Add changes to the Git staging area, and make a commit.
 ```